qualityshepherd/brine/posts/southern_coast.md

  2d6 | Sorrow Mountains Encounters
 :---:|:--------------------
  2   | **Bears** (d6)deceptively quick for their size.
 Their burst speed and reach catch most prey off guard.
 You'll only underestimate them once.
- 3   | **Wolves** (2d6) hunt with cunning and keen senses.
-Their pack mentality means you're likely surrounded before you know it.
-You might want to stay close to a fire... or a spear.
+ 3   | **Wolves** (2d6) A wounded wolf limps across the path; one leg caught in a trap.
+Keen eyes watch from the treeline.
+The pack remembers kindness or betrayal.
  4   | **Ledger Crow** a black-feathered creature with a man’s voice blocks the path, reading names from a weathered ledger.
 It stops at yours.
 "Payment required: coin, blood, or memory. _Debts unpaid accrue interest."_
  5   | **Lamp Boy** A small figure with silver coins for eyes and a darkened brass lamp beckons silently for its target to follow.
 They do not relent and those that break one, become one.
 This one has been commissioned by prison officials.
 Those bearing proper prison documents or official business are led safely to Mon's gates.
 Others... directly to the Jailers.
- 6   | **Abandoned Campsite** with scattered belongings, bloodstains, and tracks leading into a copse of trees.
-Embers still smoke in the fire pit.
+ 6   | **Abandoned Campsite** Three bedrolls, a fire gone cold, and a pot of partially eaten breakfast.
+Three sets of tracks lead into the brush; two sets returned.
+Whatever came back left in a hurry; one laced boot left behind.
  7   | **Fighting Giants** duel with boulder, echoing like thunder through the mountains.
 One takes a devastating hit to the knee; his roar of pain shaking the valley.
 Who's next?
  8 | **A Flock of Goats** bleat and traverse the steep cliffs with amazing ease.
 Their bells are pure silver, and their herder is suspiciously absent.
  9   | **A Distressed Griffon** caught in a bear trap, its proud head thrashing in pain.
 Voices approach from the distance... likely the poachers who set the trap.
 Time for a choice.
- 10  | **Waterfall Pool** reveals scattered silver coins shimmering from beneath 20' of freezing water 11+ | No encounter
+ 10  | **Waterfall Pool** reveals scattered silver coins shimmering from beneath 20' of _freezing_ water.
+They're old, scattered and stamped with King Theric's stag.
+ 11+ | No encounter

 **Starwoods** An ancient forest nestled along the coast, where tangled briars and gnarled roots clutch the dirt like fingers.
 A dense canopy diffuses sunlight, casting a mesmerizing play of light and shadow upon the forest floor.
 Towering behemoths, prized for their unmatched durability, dominate the landscape and fetch a handsome price.